|

 2. Alcoholism May Affect Child Custody

-Perhaps the area that alcohol abuse weighs most heavily is child custody arrangements.
+Perhaps the area where alcohol abuse weighs most heavily is child custody arrangements.
 Moderate drinking won’t affect how custody is awarded, but the courts strongly consider anything that impacts the individual’s ability to effectively and safely parent.

 When one spouse has an alcohol addiction, there are a few ways that courts may handle custody arrangements.
 The judge may order that there be no overnight visits and require that all visitation periods have professional supervision.
 Courts may require the parent with the addiction to attend Alcoholics Anonymous or receive addiction treatment.
 In the most extreme cases, the court may give full custody to the sober parent and allow no visitation rights at all for the one with the alcohol addiction.
 If child abuse is a factor, then the judge may terminate the parent’s custodial rights altogether.

-3. Alcoholism May Affect Division of Assets
+3. Alcoholism May Affect the Division of Assets

 Depending on where the couple lives, the courts may not consider fault when deciding how to divide marital assets.
 However, in some states, one spouse’s behavior during the marriage can affect how property and assets are divided.
 The judge may consider a spouse’s alcohol abuse when deciding how joint property should be distributed and may award more to the spouse without the addiction.